Metalface-code/Mushrooms-/README.md

 # Problem-

-## Which mushrooms were safe for consumption in grocery stores and for possible medical use?
+## Which mushrooms were safe for humans in medical use?

 # The goal was to find which mushrooms were safe for consumption for posible use in medical studies